priya-147/M1_SmartBlindAssistant_UTIL/1_Requirements/_Intro/README.md

 # ABSTRACT

- * Our project presents a theoretical model and a system concept to provide a smart electronic aid for blind people.
+ * My project presents a theoretical model and a system concept to provide a smart electronic aid for blind people.
 The system is intended to provide overall measures- like Artificial vision and object detection.
 The aim of the overall system is to provide a low cost and efficient navigation aid for blind which gives a